 - Natural language understanding and generation of character dialogue

 - Ethical and privacy concerns of ownership of text and audio chat in massively multiplayer online games.

-We especially encourage participants to share frequently used metrics for assessing game and player performance, further instructions for how to produce these can be found on our website.
+We encourage participants to share frequently used metrics for assessing game and player performance, further instructions for how to produce these can be found on our website.

 We invite submissions of full papers (8 pages), short papers (4 pages), and extended abstracts (2 pages).
 Page lengths are excluding references and metrics.